decidim/decidim/decidim-initiatives/README.md

 review, and if they're happy they can publish the initiative.

 At that point the initiative will display on the site.

+### Components

+Once an initiative has been created it gets the Meetings and Page component enabled by default.
+The initiative author has no control over these - an admin will need to manage them.
+All of the other usual components may be added by an admin too.

 ### Initiative types